lararosekelley/dotfiles/content/.config/herdr/local-plugins/default-session/README.md

   `review`, and `prs` are all repo-oriented, and `~` is not a checkout, so the `~` space gets `shell`, `editor`, and `system` and nothing else.

+Both flags also work on a single **pane**, where they scope its `run` rather than the pane itself: the pane is still built in every space, just as a plain shell.
+The `shell` tab's main pane uses that to greet the `~` space with `fastfetch` without paying for it once per project space.

 An explicit `apply` ignores both flags and builds the whole set.

 Details worth knowing: